sasa-solutions/openchain/README.md

 It is possible to include some of the Ruby classes.
 Simplest is to create symbolic links from your project to the relevant classes in this repo.
 ## API
 Preliminary API's are available here: https://app.swaggerhub.com/apis/sasa-solutions/openchain/0.0.1

+## Other Concepts
+### GTIN numbers
+This [document](https://www.gs1.org/services/activate/how-to-create-a-GTIN) details how to create GTIN numbers.
+GTIN numbers cost money, so won't always be applicable.